 Logically, it makes no sense.
 How can people “know” we face an existential crisis, one that could potentially wipe out humanity, then effectively ignore it?

 Logic persuades intellectually but it can’t make us care.

 Caring is what moves us from “knowing” to acting.

-We “know” about lots of things that need our attention – disease, homelessness, racism, inequality, pollution, our health, what to wear to work, what to eat for dinner, fixing that broken chair, our love life.
+We “know” there are lots of things that need our attention – disease, homelessness, racism, inequality, pollution, our health, what to wear today, what to eat for dinner, fixing that broken chair, our love life.
 In fact, we know there are always too many things that need our attention to focus on them all.
 We need to prioritise; to choose which ones to focus on and which ones to ignore.

-We all know that the rational side of our brains are relatively recent in evolutionary terms, and mainly our behaviour is driven by deeper, older emotional responses: fear, anger, joy, hunger, desire, pride, empathy.
-These all produce powerful chemical reactions in our brains in a way just “knowing” something does not.
+The rational side of our brains are relatively recent in evolutionary terms, and our behaviour is more powerfully driven by deeper and older emotional responses: fear, anger, joy, hunger, desire, pride, empathy.
+These all produce powerful chemical reactions in our brains in a way that just “knowing” a fact does not.
 Just “knowing” we might be condemning future generations to terrible suffering is not enough.
-We need to trigger those chemical reactions.
+To care, we need to trigger those chemical reactions.
 We need to feel their pain.

 Advertisers (whose job is all about persuasion) understand this.
 Take a typical car advert: the freedom of the open road, beautiful scenery and cool handsome people, rather than any actual facts about the product.
 It’s all about making an emotional connection with the “brand”.